railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 * from the orders.

-Start by opening the product form from the menu :menuselection:`Products --> Products` and looking at the list of items.
-You'll immediately see the following information about the products:
+Start by opening the product form from the menu :menuselection:`Warehouse --> Products --> Products` and looking at the list of items.
+You will immediately see the following information about the products:

 * :guilabel:`Real Stock`,